spitemonster/gambit-cards/README.md

 `npm install`

-Open the HTML file in your browser or host on whatever server you feel like.
-It's HTML.
-It doesn't matter.
+Open the HTML file in your browser or host it and the `dist` folder on whatever server you feel like.
+It's HTML, you can figure it out.

 ## Notes